elliswmartin/autocropLfA/README.md

         │   ├── processed

 3. Add your images to be processed into the "/Desktop/crop" folder.
 If you do not have a qc folder, one will be created automatically during processing.
-    1. (optional) If you want to add tiffs that need to be converted to jpgs, run the makeJpgs script.
+    1. (optional) If you want to add tiffs that need to be converted to jpgs, run the [makeJpg](https://github.com/elliswmartin/shhelpersLfA/blob/76ee28a9f0195583c54e156cb7b36912f5df4c7e/makeJpg.sh) script.

             $ sh path/to/autocrop/folder/makeJpgs.sh